-The heel and toe areas have been coated in a special rubber spray to offer additional protection.
+The heel and toe areas have been coated in a special rubber spray to offer additional protection and durability too.

 But here’s the question…

 Are they comfy?
 The answer is a resounding yes.
 These top-quality wading boots have a Vibram EVA sole (which is similar to memory foam).
-This means that they won’t become a pain over time if you are on your feet all day.
+This ensures that they cushion your feet and absorb shock to ensure you stay comfortable when wading all day.

-The rubber sole has a unique pattern, designed to act like little suckers on wet rocks.
-There are also hole mounts if you want to add studs at a later date.
+The rubber sole on these wading boots has a unique pattern, designed to act like little suckers on wet rocks.
+There are also stud mounts if you want to add studs for more slippery bottoms covered in algae.

-If you are looking for a real review, I actually own a pair of these.
-While they aren’t the most expensive out there, I can tell you from personal experience that they work really well.
+I actually own a pair of these boots and while they aren’t the most expensive out there, I can tell you from personal experience that they work very well.

 Here’s why I chose them…

-Redington has actually added quite a few nice extras.
+Redington has actually added quite a few nice extras too.
 I really like the finger loop at the top of the ankle.
-If you’ve ever tried to pull wet boots off after a hard days fishing, you’ll know what a blessing this can be.
+If you’ve ever tried to pull wet boots off after a hard day’s fishing, you’ll know what a blessing this can be.

 And there’s more…